Endo to flag Opana ER painkiller's risks, under NY settlement

-NEW YORK (Reuters) - Endo International Plc agreed to stop marketing its Opana ER painkiller pill as crush-resistant, and stop downplaying the risks of addiction associated with the narcotic, under a settlement with New York state announced on Thursday.
+NEW YORK, March 3 (Reuters) - Endo International Plc agreed to stop marketing its Opana ER painkiller pill as crush-resistant, and stop downplaying the risks of addiction associated with the narcotic, under a settlement with New York state announced on Thursday.

 The company will also pay a $200,000 penalty.